abrahamjuliot/creepjs/README.md

 ### Data
 - data collected: encrypted fingerprints and booleans
 - data retention: auto deletes 30 days after last visit
-- visit tracking: limited to data retention rule and new feature scaling
+- visit tracking: limited to data retention and new feature scaling

 ### New feature scaling
 - scaling occurs no more than once per week